California RV Accident Lawyers

 What Is Pure Comparative Negligence?

 California follows a legal principle called pure comparative negligence.
-Under this system, even if you were partly responsible for the accident, you may still be entitled to compensation.
-Let's say the court finds you 30% at fault and an RV driver 70% at fault.
-You can still file for a claim, but your settlement amount would be reduced by 30%.
-If your total damages are $20,000, you will receive $14,000.
+Under this system, even if an individual was found partly at fault for the accident, they may still pursue compensation.
+Let’s say the court finds a victim 30% at fault and another party 70% at fault.
+The victim can still file a claim, but the settlement amount would be reduced by 30%.
+If the total damages are $20,000, they will receive $14,000.

-When you’re injured in an RV accident, you need to have experienced legal advocates on your side.
-Our team at Arash Law is ready to provide the legal support you need.
-Our California RV accident attorneys will work tirelessly to protect your rights and help you return to a normal life.
-We’ll fight tooth and nail to secure the maximum compensation you deserve.
+When you’re injured in an RV accident, you may benefit from having experienced legal advocates on your side.
+Our team at Arash Law is ready to provide the legal support that is appropriate for your case.
+Our California RV accident attorneys aim to protect your rights and help you move forward.

 Remember, an accident shouldn’t put your life on indefinite hold.
-Contact us now for a free initial consultation.
-Our lawyers will meticulously review your case and answer any questions you may have.
-Our proven track record speaks for itself — we deliver results.
+Contact us for a free initial consultation.
+Our lawyers can review your case and answer any questions you may have.